-Giulia is the Senior Director, Industry Standards at Fertilizer Canada and focuses on developing solid environmental performance policy through a multi-stakeholder, consensus-based approach.
+Giulia is the Vice President, Safety and Security at Fertilizer Canada and focuses on developing solid environmental, health and safety performance policy through a multi-stakeholder, consensus-based approach.
 She also leads the development of industry codes of practice that maintain high operating standards for the safe and secure handling, storage, and transportation of dangerous goods.
 Previous environmental experience includes managing the environmental department of a steel mill and policy development for the electricity industry.
-Giulia joins the A&WMA board with 10 years of regulatory development and compliance experience relating to air emissions, wastewater, safety, security and hazardous waste management.
+Giulia joins the A&WMA board with over 12 years of regulatory development and compliance experience relating to air emissions, wastewater, safety, security and hazardous waste management.

 Holly Dole, Treasurer

 Holly is a Professor at Algonquin College for the Water and Wastewater Technician and Biotechnology programs.
 She obtained her Ph.D. in Chemical Engineering from the University of Ottawa, where her project focused on the removal of volatile organic compounds from the air using nano-structured catalysts and the application of the phenomenon of electrochemical promotion.
 Holly also has experience in several different research projects in her co-op placements, all having aspects of environmental concern, ranging from environmentally-friendly coatings for parts for next generation nuclear reactors to using non-toxic chemicals to electroplate coins.